desol1997/hotel_booking_cancellation_prediction/README.md

 4. **Access the Application:**
    - Update the `url` variable in the `test.py` script located in the `testing` folder with the provided URL or endpoint.
 After making this change, execute the `test.py` script.
 This will enable you to view the response in JSON format, displaying the predicted likelihood of a hotel booking being canceled.

-The outcomes of the deployment are visible in the images stored in the 'deployment' directory.
+The outcomes of the deployment are visible in the images stored in the `deployment` directory.